RyanGuinchard/TMDB-Clone/README.md

 # TMDB-Clone
-Personal project of clone for TMDB (The Movie Database).
+Personal project of clone for TMDB (The Movie Database) using Vite for react project creation and tailwindcss for styling.